-If you’ve been looking around for ways to become smarter and all you found were tips to just look smarter, or were told you need to educate yourself more, or even that it’s not possible at all, then I really know how you feel.
+If you look around for ways to become smarter, you will usually find tips to look smarter, will be told you need to educate yourself more, or even that it’s not possible to increase your intelligence at all.
 After all, it is a very common belief that intelligence is something you are born with, and you can’t do anything to change it.
 Fortunately, this isn’t true.
-Yes it’s possible to become smarter, much smarter in fact, and it doesn’t involve spending countless hours studying in front of a dictionary or other text book.
+It’s possible to become smarter, much smarter in fact, and it doesn’t involve spending countless hours studying in front of a dictionary or other text books.

 Here on the How to Become Smarter website, I will aim to share with you the best information, tips and exercises that I have found, that will help you to achieve the intelligence you always wanted.

-This is a bit of a long post so feel free to skip ahead to the section that interests you more.
+This is a bit of a long post so feel free to skip ahead to the sections that interest you most.
 For most this will probably be the one called How to Become Smarter where I talk about a couple of very powerful exercises you can start practicing today to increase your IQ.

 The Evidence that You Can Become Smarter

 First of all, how do I know it’s possible to become smarter?
 Research.
-A lot of research has been done trying to determine if intelligence can be at all increased.
-Though at first it was largely unsuccessful, and that’s what gave rise to the false belief that IQ is fixed.
-Now we know they weren’t using the right techniques to try and increase people’s intelligence during those studies, and the first clues that one can really become smarter came when studying the effects of mindfulness meditation.
+A lot of research has been done to determine whether intelligence can be at all increased.
+At first it was largely unsuccessful, and that’s what gave rise to the false belief that IQ can’t change.
+Now we know that they weren’t using the right techniques to increase people’s intelligence in those studies, and the first clues that one can really become smarter came when studying the effects of mindfulness meditation.

 In one such study at UCLA, for example, 20 students with no previous meditative experience were made to meditate for 30 minutes a day, 5 days a week, for a total of two months.
 In that period, their IQ was seen to rise an average of 23 points.

-Meditation is but one way to increase intelligence.
-Many, and I really mean MANY different kinds of exercises have been devised over the years that make people smarter, some of them so powerful they can allegedly take your IQ to over 180 points, though long term studies on this are still ongoing.
+Meditation and running are but two ways to increase intelligence, and allegedly not the most powerful ones at that.
+Many, and I really mean MANY different kinds of techniques have been devised over the years to make people smarter, that allow you to remain comfortably seated on your chair, some of them so powerful they are claimed to take your IQ to over 180 points, though long term studies on this are still pending.

 Why IQ Matters